-Although it can be a confusing area for many business owners, claiming business expenses against your income is important because it will save you money by lowering your tax bill.
+Claiming business expenses against your income is a great way to save you money by lowering your tax bill.

-The number one rule about claiming business deductions is that the expense must be incurred in deriving or earning assessable or business income.
-There is no definitive list of claimable business expenses because there must be a connection or relationship between the expenditure being claimed and the income being derived or earned.
-If there is no connection or relationship then there is no deduction.
+The number one rule about claiming business deductions is that the expense must be incurred in deriving or earning business income.
+That’s why there isn’t a definitive list of claimable business expenses because there must be a connection or relationship between the expense being claimed and the income being derived/earned.
+If there is no connection or relationship then no deduction is permitted.

-- An electrician may purchase a ladder to access wiring in the roofs of houses, which is directly relatable to earning income and therefore claimable.
+- An electrician purchases a ladder in order to access the roofs of houses for wiring.
+The cost of the ladder is directly relatable to earning income and therefore can be claimed.

-- If a business owner takes a customer out for lunch to discuss (for example) supplying additional product then the cost of the lunch is connected to earning income and is claimable.
+- A business owner takes one of his valuable customers out to dinner to discuss supplying additional products.
+The cost of the lunch is connected to earning income and is claimable.

-- Conversely, if a business owner takes a friend who also happens to be a customer out for lunch but the purpose is purely social rather than to discuss business then there is no connection to earning income and the lunch is not claimable.
+- Conversely, if a business owner takes a friend who also happens to be a customer out for dinner but it is a social catch up rather than to discuss business then there is no connection to earning income and the cost of the dinner will not be claimable.

-- If a business owner takes a prospective customer out for a meal or drinks with the hope of converting them into a client in the future then a deduction can be claimed because there is a connection between the business and the entertainment expense incurred.
+- If a business owner takes a prospective customer out for a meal or drinks with the aim of signing them up as a client in the future then the meal/drinks can be claimed because there is a connection between the business and the entertainment expense incurred.

 Claimable Expenses: Motor Vehicles

 If a vehicle is used for business you can claim a deduction for tax purposes.
-Expenses can include:
+Typical motor vehicle expenses could be: